Warsaw Sausage (Kiełbasa warszawska)

 |Hard fat trimmings||150 g||0.33 lb|

 |Salt||18 g||3 tsp|

 |Pepper||2.5 g||1 tsp|

 - Cut lean pork into 50 mm (2”) pieces.
 Mix with 12 g salt (2 tsp) and 2 g (3/8 tsp) of cure #1.
 Pack tightly in a container, cover with cloth and hold in refrigerator for 3 days.

 - Dice lean pork into 3/4” (20 mm) cubes.

 - Grind: semi-fat pork with 1/8” (3 mm) plate; fat trimmings with 3/8” (10 mm) plate; beef with 1/8” (3 mm) plate.

 - Using food processor emulsify beef and semi-fat pork with connective tissue adding 20-25% (60 ml, 2 oz fl) of cold water.
 Add spices during this step.

 - Add remaining salt, cure #1 to diced pork cubes and mix/knead until sticky.
 Add emulsified meat and remix all together.

 - Stuff firmly into beef middles or 75-80 mm synthetic fibrous casings.
-Hang for 60 min at room temperature.
+Hang for 60 min at room temperature (optional step, but recommended).